-- (1) Rule 5.16(1) requires the Participating Organisation and Registered Person to act with due skill, care and diligence, honestly and fairly, and in the best interests of the Participating Organisation's Clients. - (2) Pursuant to the above Rule, a Market Maker must comply with, amongst others, the requirements set out below.
+- (1) Rule 5.16(1) requires a Participating Organisation and Registered Person to act with due skill, care and diligence, honestly and fairly, and in the best interests of the Participating Organisation's Clients. - (2) Pursuant to the above Rule, a Market Maker must comply with, amongst others, the requirements set out below.

-8.1 POs to Pass Incentives on to Market Maker Clients
+6.1 POs to Pass Incentives on to Market Maker Clients

-Where incentives are attributable to a Market Maker which is not a Participating Organisation, the Participating Organisation must pass those incentives on to their clients who are Market Makers.
+Where incentives are attributable to a Market Maker which is not a Participating Organisation, the Participating Organisation must pass those incentives on to its client who is the Market Maker.